la2050/challenge/_2021/live/hollywood-food-coalition.md

   to a temporary site in May and by December, our monthly food rescue grew by 1,471% to 264,000 pounds.
 This was accomplished with very limited storage and refrigeration capacity, which we are increasing by moving to a better-equipped facility in April 2021.
 While we’re proud of our numbers, the formal and informal feedback collected from nonprofit partners - forms, in-person conversations, and phone calls - signal our model is on the right track.
 We’ve learned that we’re providing a level of service and choice not available elsewhere, and communities are gaining access to healthy, culturally-sensitive food like never before.
 Our ability to adapt to both temporary and permanent changes is key to meeting the on-the-ground realities of their operations, and we’re continuing to refine our program based on this essential feedback.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '100000' Describe how Los Angeles County will be different if your work is successful.: >- The Community Exchange has the potential to dramatically reduce food insecurity throughout LA, leading the way for a more efficient and equitable
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '100000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '2500000' Describe how Los Angeles County will be different if your work is successful.: >- The Community Exchange has the potential to dramatically reduce food insecurity throughout LA, leading the way for a more efficient and equitable